jcletousey/personal-website/src/content/en/blog/it-s-decided-i-take-back-control-of-my-data.md

 This clearly referred to not use a platform to have a blog, but I didn’t think a situation would quickly echo this quote.

 With the _Twitter_ case and Elon Musk’s takeover, I figured even the content I share on social media should belong to me.
-In the end, the way he ran this company made me want to leave this service.
+Indeed, the way he ran this company made me want to leave this service.
 So I looked for a way to recover my content, hoping that this would be possible.

 Fortunately, _Twitter_ itself has made available [a way to retrieve it](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive).